arangodb/arangodb/Documentation/DbaManual/HandlingIndexes.md

 Address and ETag of an Index {#HandlingIndexesResource}
 =======================================================

-All indexs in ArangoDB have an index handle.
+All indexes in ArangoDB have an index handle.
 This handle uniquely defines an index and is managed by ArangoDB.
 The interface allows you to access the indexs of a collection as: